COGS108/Lectures-Sp26/README.md

-# Lectures-Wi26
+# Lectures-Sp26
-Lecture materials for UC San Diego COGS 108 Data Science In Practice for Winter 2026 quarter
+Lecture materials for UC San Diego COGS 108 Data Science In Practice for Spring 2026 quarter